Tiberriver256/Tiberriver256.GitHub.io/_posts/2021-10-16-Generate-Classic-Build-Release-Agent-Specification-Report.md

 <https://github.com/actions/virtual-environments/issues/3287>"]({{ site.url
 }}/images/AzureDevOps-Ubuntu-Deprecated-Warning.png)

+> Warning ⚠
+> Ubuntu 16.04 LTS environment is deprecated and will be removed on October 18, 2021.
+Migrate to
+> ubuntu-latest instead.
+For more details, see <https://github.com/actions/virtual-environments/issues/3287>

 Perhaps you may have seen this warning in Azure DevOps already.
 It's easy enough to fix once you identify a classic build or release pipeline that needs upgrading but it is quite the chore to click through and manually